-$^{21}$ The fact that Swanson (2017) finds three factors is not inconsistent with our findings, as his dataset includes not only yields but other asset prices as well.
+21The fact that Swanson (2021) finds three factors is not inconsistent with our findings, as his data set includes not only yields but other asset prices as well.

-&lt;sup>22Another minor difference is that Gürkaynak et al. (2005a) and Swanson (2007) extract factors from a joint panel of Treasury yields and stock prices, while we mainly use the former to identify a monetary policy shock.
+22Another minor difference is that Gürkaynak et al. (2005a) and Swanson (2021) extract factors from a joint panel of Treasury yields and stock prices, while we mainly use the former to identify a monetary policy shock.

-$\varepsilon_t^{trad}$ denote a traditional measure of monetary policy shocks, e.g. a narrative measure.
+Second, we investigate the relationship between our shock and traditional ones.
+Let ε_t^{trad} denote a traditional measure of monetary policy shocks, for example, a narrative measure.
 We consider the following regression:

-$$\varepsilon{f,t}(\tau) = \kappa(\tau) + \gamma(\tau)\varepsilon_t^{trad} + \eta_t, \qquad (32)$$ which we separately estimate in the conventional and unconventional monetary policy periods.
-Panel A in Figure 6 plots the estimates of $\gamma(\tau)$ as a function of the maturity $\tau$ using the traditional Romer and Romer (2004) monetary policy shock as a proxy for the traditional monetary policy shock, $\varepsilon_t^{trad}$ Interestingly, the coefficient $\gamma(\tau)$ during the conventional monetary policy period, depicted on the left, is the highest for short-term maturities, while it becomes the highest for the longest-term maturities in the unconventional monetary policy portion of the sample, depicted on the right.
+$$\varepsilon{f,t}(\tau) = \kappa(\tau) + \gamma(\tau)\varepsilon_t^{\text{trad}} + \eta_t,$$ which we separately estimate in the conventional and unconventional monetary policy periods.
+Panel A in Figure 6 plots the estimates of $\gamma(\tau)$ as a function of the maturity τ using the traditional Romer and Romer (2004) monetary policy shock as a proxy for the traditional monetary policy shock, $\varepsilon_t^{\rm trad}.^{23}$ Interestingly, the coefficient $\gamma(\tau)$ during the conventional monetary policy period, depicted on the left, is the highest for short-term maturities, while it becomes the highest for the longest-term maturities in the unconventional monetary policy portion of the sample, depicted on the right.
 This means that monetary policy considerably changed its behavior: on average, during the conventional monetary policy period, monetary policy affected mostly the short end of the yield curve while leaving the long end unaffected; in the unconventional period, short-term interest rates were stuck at the zero lower bound, yet monetary policy successfully shifted the long end of the yield curve, although short-term rates were unaffected.
-Indeed, the data show strong evidence of a structural change: we filtered the daily yields by a VAR(1) model and then tested the equality of the means between the two sub-samples.
-The p-values of the Wald tests are all zero.
+Indeed, the data show strong evidence of a structural change: we filtered the daily yields by a VAR(1) model and then tested the equality of the means between the two subsamples.
+The pvalues of the Wald tests are all zero.
 Thus, the mean of the yields has indeed changed over time.
-Panel B in Figure 6 repeats the analysis using a monetary policy shock based on Wu and Xia's (2014) shadow rate as the proxy for the traditional monetary policy shock, $\varepsilon_t^{trad}$ .
+Panel B in Figure 6 repeats the analysis using a monetary policy shock based on Wu and Xia's (2014) shadow rate as the proxy for the traditional monetary policy shock, ε{t}^{trad} .
 The latter is estimated in a VAR with inflation, output and the shadow rate, and identified using a Cholesky identification with the variables in the same order.
 The figure shows that the results are qualitatively similar.
+25

 In order to understand the difference between our identified monetary policy shock and the traditional shocks, we investigate the relationship between the components of our shock and conventional monetary policy shocks.
-Note that we can decompose our functional shock in eq.
-(29) as:
+Note that we can decompose our